SoftEng2-Group-16/thesis-management-project/documents/documentation.md

   - Description: downloads the cv file present on the cv_application table
   - Request param: the id of the cv application
   - Response: `200 OK` (success), `404 Not Found` (no cv application found), `500 Internal Server Error` (generic server error)
-  - Response body: the url to download the file
+  - Response body: the url to download the file from

 ### Thesis start request APIs:
-- POST `/api/newstartrequest`
-  - Description: used by a student to send a new thesis start request to the secretary
-  - Request body: an object containing info about the selected thesis
-    - {`thesisTitle`, `supervisor`, `cosupervisors`, `thesisDescription`}
-  - Response: `201 Created` (success), `500 Internal Server Error` (generic error), `422 Unprocessable Content`(body doesn't contain all the necessary info)
-  - Response body: the id of the last tuple created in the DB

 ### General and utils APIs: